zshipko/bimage/README.md

 bimage
 ======

-`bimage` is a basic imaging library for C.
+`bimage` is a basic image library for C.

 ## Dependencies